 What types of business valuation are available?

-What all is involved in a valuation?
+What are some of the procedures involved in a valuation?

 - Personnel interviews and site visits

 - Review of the entity’s history and entity records

 - Analysis of the entity’s financial performance over several years

 - Analysis and comparison to similar companies

 - Forecast of future earnings